 - Ensure that all soap is removed.
 You may have to refill the bath more than five times to get rid of all the soap.

 - Now, roll your bag into a cylinder and try to squeeze out the water

 - Do this more than three times

 - At last, you have to dry your bag.
-(The drying methods will be analyzed after the second section)
+I’ll provide more info about this later

 Maybe you do not have enough time or your sleeping bag requires to be cleaned professionally, so bypassing all the steps above you could just go to a launderette store.